Anti-Static and Safety Precautions

 Never Use a Wrist Strap while Working on CRT Monitors

-I suspect that some readers of this site may never have seen a CRT monitor and are wondering why I even mention them.
+I suspect that many readers of this site may never have seen a CRT monitor and are wondering why I even mention them.
 The answer is that when this site was first built, CRT monitors were the norm; and because this section is safety-related, I figure I may as well leave it here.
 Who knows.
 It may save a life.

 Even though this site is not about repairing computers, our site stats indicate that a lot of people find this page by searching for the phrase "anti-static precautions."
 So it's important that I mention the one exception to the rule about always using an anti-static wrist strap: